F1rst-Unicorn/stocks/manual/server-admin/upgrading.md

 successful upgrade just follow the instructions listed here in the order they are listed, from your current version, to the version you want to upgrade to.

+If the instruction is to simply perform an upgrade via the distribution's package manager this means that the tomcat container has to be restarted after installation.

+## 1.0.2

+Just perform the distribution's upgrade procedure.

+## 1.0.1

+Just perform the distribution's upgrade procedure.

 ## 1.0.0

 Just perform the distribution's upgrade procedure.